Dead End Street (song): Covers and alternative versions

 "Dead End Street" has been covered by the Jam.
-The song and its music video influenced Oasis's #1 hit "The Importance of Being Idle" from 2005.
+The song and its music video influenced Oasis's No. 1 hit "The Importance of Being Idle" from 2005.
 An unreleased alternative recording of the song from October 1966 was issued in December 2008 on the Kinks 6-CD box set Picture Book.
 In 2010, Davies also recorded this as a duet with Amy Macdonald on the album See My Friends.